Fashion as the New Human Representation ✦

 Part II – Greece, Persia, and Rome

 Now fast forward to 2,500 years ago.
-Consider the Persian Empire: vast, wealthy, powerful.
-And yet, its art was bound in mythological abstraction.
+Consider the Persian Empire: vast, wealthy, and powerful.
+And yet, the art was characterized by mythological abstraction.
 Human forms in its sculpture were stiff, stylized, and distant.
-The Greeks, by contrast, pursued the perfection of human representation—fluidity of movement, realism of anatomy, the personality of the face.
-Their coins carried portraits, their temples were filled with lifelike statues.
+The Greeks, by contrast, pursued the perfection of human representation—fluidity of movement, realism of anatomy, and the personality of the face.
+Their coins carried portraits, and their temples were filled with lifelike statues.

 Who conquered whom?
 It was the Greeks, a small state, who toppled mighty Persia.
 Their mastery of representation mirrored their mastery of strategy, mathematics, and philosophy.
 But Greek dominance was short-lived.
 Why?
 Because their art was trapped in idealism.
 They sculpted gods, athletes, and impossible ideals.